microsoft/LightGBM/docs/GPU-Windows.rst

 .. image:: ./_static/images/screenshot-files-to-remove.png
    :align: center
    :target: ./_static/images/screenshot-files-to-remove.png
+   :alt: A screenshot of the Light G B M folder with 1 folder and 3 files selected to be removed

 Once you removed the file, go into CMake, and follow the usual steps.
 Before clicking "Generate", click on "Add Entry":